Holy See and the United Nations: Confirmed status in 2004

 In 2004, the UN General Assembly confirmed the Holy See's status as a Permanent Observer.
-Currently the Holy See has the right to participate in the general debate of the General Assembly and to intervene in the discussion of any issue inscribed in the agenda of that assembly.
+Currently, the Holy See has the right to participate in the general debate of the General Assembly and to intervene in the discussion of any issue inscribed in the agenda of that assembly.
 It has the right to participate in all meetings open to all Member States, the right to make points of order and to exercise the right of reply, the right to circulate proposals and position papers as official documents, and the right to co-sponsor draft resolutions and decisions.
 Commenting on its status, Archbishop Celestino Migliore, the then Holy See Permanent Observer to the United Nations, said "We have no vote because this is our choice."
 He added that the Holy See considers that its current status "is a fundamental step that does not close any path for the future.
 The Holy See has the requirements defined by the UN statute to be a member state and, if in the future it wished to be so, this resolution would not impede it from requesting it."

 Across the United Nations System

 At the United Nations Economic and Social Council

-The Holy See is also an observer to the United Nations Economic and Social Council (ECOSOC), attending all of its meetings and able to make proposals and policy statements regarding of all issues that are of its concern.
+The Holy See is also an observer to the United Nations Economic and Social Council (ECOSOC), attending all of its meetings and able to make proposals and policy statements regarding all issues that are of concern.
 Since 22 July 1977, the Holy See has had a standing invitation to attend the sessions of ECOSOC's regional commissions on an equal footing with those State Members of the United Nations who are not members of those regional commissions.
 In addition, the Holy See enjoys full membership in some specialized agencies of the United Nations dependent on ECOSOC such as WIPO, ITU, and UPU.
 In order to follow the work of those ECOSOC subsidiary bodies and agencies that meet regularly in Geneva, the Holy See has established a Permanent Observer Mission in Geneva.

 At the United Nations Security Council

 Having observer status at the United Nations, the Holy See is also able to observe all open meetings of the United Nations Security Council.
 Occasionally, the Holy See has asked and been allowed to make statements in public meetings of the Security Council.
 The Permanent Observer spoke against war in Iraq shortly before the invasion, on the regulation of armaments, and on the protection of civilians during armed conflicts.
 On some occasions, the Holy See has submitted documents to the Security Council, such as the 29 April 2003 statement of Patriarchs and Bishops of Iraq on religious freedom.

-Meanwhile, the Holy See does not recognize People's Republic of China, a permanent member of UNSC, as a legitimate state.
+Meanwhile, the Holy See does not recognize People's Republic of China, a permanent member of the UNSC, as a legitimate state.